fschweikhardt/bestbooks-app/README.md

 ## To Do's

 - The app is still in it's infancy.
 Everything is functional, but it needs a lot of work.
 - Branch: book-pop-up
-   - useContext,
-   axios,
-   useEffect,
+   - useEffect,
    for GetRandomBook
     - fade in pop up until context updates? and blur background